percona/pmm/docs/using/backup.md

 # Backup and Restore

 !!! caution alert alert-warning "Caution"
     Backup and restore features are a technical preview and currently only work with MySQL database servers backing up to Amazon AWS S3 storage locations.
+You must also enable this feature at container creation time by adding `-e ENABLE_BACKUP_MANAGEMENT=1` to your `docker run` command.

 ## Before you start